Alternative air source: Manifolded twins

 A manifolded twin set with isolation valve is a special case.
 It is a redundant air supply when the isolation valve is closed, as the cylinders are then for most practical purposes independent, but not when it is open, as a leak will eventually drain both cylinders.
 Divers who intend to rely on a manifolded twin for bailout need to be able to isolate the cylinders quickly, as a major leak can drain a set in quite a short time.
-In comparison with independent twins, the manifolded set is less task loading through the most of the dive, but requires skilled and immediate reaction in the event of a catastrophic failure, as it does not fail safe.
+In comparison with independent twins, the manifolded set is less task loading through most of the dive, but requires skilled and immediate reaction in the event of a catastrophic failure, as it does not fail safe.
 If diving as part of a team, the risk is mitigated by the presence of buddies who can help.
+The position of the manifold valve is generally behind the middle of the shoulders, where it is moderately protected from bumping into the surroundings except when under an overhead, but is often very difficult for the diver to reach to operate, though this can be improved by correct fit of diving suit, stretching exercises, and practice.

+Gas provided by another diver

+Technically gas supplied by another diver is a fully redundant alternative breathing gas supply, as it is entirely independent of the diver, to the extent that it may not be available when needed due to the buddy not being there at the time.
+Gas may be provided by a buddy by any of the routes mentioned, and also by buddy breathing, the sharing of a single gas source by alternating use of the same demand valve with periods of not having gas available to breathe.
+The standard procedure is for th divers to each take two breath the pass the DV to the other.
+Buddy breathing generally uses the primary gas supply of the donor, but can also be done from stage, travel or decompression gas scuba sets carried by the buddy.